Voodoo Knowledge:

 "The Skeleton Key" starring Kate Hudson in 2005 is also an accurate portrayal of voodoo and hoodoo practices.

-"Venom" is one of those fast paced voodoo movies.
-It was a great portrayal of a possessed/zombie/maniac killing people Jason Voorhees' style.
+"Venom" is one of those fast-paced voodoo movies.
+It was a great portrayal of a zombie-possessed maniac whose killing people a la Jason Voorhees' style.

-A pack of teenagers run for their lives through the swamps of Louisiana, as they are chased by Mr. Jangles, a man possessed by 13 evil souls who is relentless in his pursuit of new victims.
+Movie Synopsis: A pack of teenagers are running for their lives through the swamps of Louisiana, as they are chased by Mr. Jangles.
+A man possessed by 13 evil souls who is relentless in his pursuit of new victims.

 "The Serpent and the Rainbow" is one of the oldest and most popular Voodoo movies ever made.
-It was filmed in Haiti (my native Country) in a time where life was so difficult or more precisely was easier for a certain group of people.
+It was filmed in Haiti (my native Country) in a time where life was much easier for a certain group of people.

-Dennis Allan is an scientist who visits Haiti on the strength of a rumour of a drug which renders the recipient totally paralyzed but conscious.
-The drug's effects often fool doctors, who declare the victims dead.
+Movie Synopsis: Dennis Allan is a scientist who visits Haiti on the wake of rumors of a drug which renders the recipient totally paralyzed but mindly conscious just like anesthesia.
+The drug's effects often trick doctors to declare the victims dead as the heart clinically stops.
 Could this be the origin of the "zombie" legend?

-Check your knowledge and do read below what our fans shared with us about Voodoo:
+Check your voodoo knowledge and read what fans shared with us below:

 * Required fields